-Laura finds she won’t have time to prepare for her semester in Japan and also visit us for Christmas so Jessica and I make a quick decision to drive up for the weekend to see and help her pack.
+Laura finds she won’t have time to prepare for her semester in Japan and also visit us for Christmas so we make a quick decision to drive up for the weekend to see and help her pack.

 Laura slipped into my hands, into this life, in a small upstairs bedroom on East Third Street in Moscow, Idaho, when her mom, Tina, and I were not long out of high school.

-“Oh, that’s pretty,” Jessica observes of many snow covered boulders punctuating the dark water of the Payette River along the winding highway.
+“Oh, that’s pretty,” someone says of many snow covered boulders punctuating the dark water of the Payette River along the winding highway.
 We made a last-minute decision to drive north with Brenna and Hunter from Boise to help Laura pack for a semester in Japan.
 She’s leaving in just over a week.

 Most of the highway pull-outs are plowed shut.
 The place we’re able to stop for a few pictures doesn’t have quite the same rocks we enjoyed seeing earlier.
-I wade around in the snow, trying to make the best of it, until Jessica wonders if I’ve fallen in.
+I wade around in the snow trying to make the best of it until the others wonder if I’ve fallen in.

 Within our church twenty-two years ago, it was taken for granted that public repentance, marriage and contrition were the narrow path forward for Tina, myself and baby Laura.